IanOxborrow/Sensible/README.md

 ## Boards for assignment of work

-To assign tasks to everyone and show the estimated hours the task needed.
-[Boards](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/boards)
+To assign tasks to everyone and show the estimated hours the task needed we use Gitlab boards here: [Boards](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/boards)

 ## Communication

 To communicate our understanding of the project requirements to our stakeholders we have created a user story map here: [User Story Map](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/User%20Story%20Map/User_Story_Map.pdf)
+After discussion with our stakeholders, we have created an updated User Story Map which only focuses on the Minimum Viable Product here: [MVP](https://miro.com/app/board/o9J_lMgCf9M=/)

 To communicate the UI design of our application we have created some screen designs located here: [Screen Designs](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Screen%20Designs/Screen%20Shot%202021-03-21%20at%208.51.51%20pm.png)